Saltwater Canvas® Mesh Beach and Shower Bags

 If you have any ideas for bags, or colors that you would like to see, let me know.
 I am trying to trim our color selection to 6 of each color in each style.
 I love colors so much it is hard to hold back!
 Enjoy shopping, and always - love your bag!

 When I swam at the YMCA every morning, I used plastic grocery bags to hold my shower items.
-I went to a canvas trade show where they sold mesh and webbing in great colors.
-I bought some and married the webbing and mesh into a cylindrical mesh bag with pockets ~ the first real shower bag.
+One Saturday, I went to a canvas trade show where they sold mesh and webbing in great colors.
+I bought some and married the webbing and mesh into the bag you see above.
+Eventually I brought the sides together to form a cylindrical mesh bag with pockets ~ the first real shower bag.
 The great thing about the shower bag was that I didn't have to cap my shampoo or conditioner any more - I could just put them in the pockets and they'd stay upright.
 My razor and comb stayed out of the fray and dry in their own little pocket.
 I could bring dental floss and toothpaste without them tasting like soap.
 The shower became the only place where I was organized!
 From shower to shower, my things were clean and dry.
 I could take it anywhere - it was always loaded with my shower stuff, from shampoo to razor to toothpaste, and ready to go on a trip.
 The bag hangs up, sits down, dries fast, and fits into any suitcase or gym bag.

-Requests for larger mesh bags have produced the large shower bag in black, and the minnow bag for tots, the dolphin bag, our family sized whale beach bag®, and the Bolongo Bay Bag, a little more slender and more vacation shop-gym-purse than our other bags.
+Requests for larger mesh bags have produced the large shower bag in black, the minnow bag for tots, the dolphin bag, the whale beach bag®, and the Bolongo Bay Bag, a little more slender and more vacation shop-gym-purse than our other bags.

 All of our mesh bags are made out of the same indestructible, non fade outdoor furniture mesh, and sewn with tough thread.
 The handles are doubled polypropylene and resistant to the elements.
 The bags are waterproof and will not mildew.